chesslogic8/grabby/README.md

 /////////////////

-grabbyz gets all the repos as a zip
+grabbyz gets all the repos as zips